zgre/cloudinnovations/content/_index.md

 <section id="about">
   <h2>About</h2>
   <p>
-    Cloud Innovations is a global IT solutions provider dedicated to empowering businesses worldwide with the latest technology...
+    Cloud Innovations Labs is a global IT solutions provider dedicated to empowering businesses worldwide with the latest technology...
   </p>
 </section>